foliovision/fv-wordpress-flowplayer/readme.txt

 == Frequently Asked Questions ==

-= I'm having issues with splash end or loop functions =

-Currently these don't work when the Flash fallback player is used.
-So they only work if your browsers supports the video format natively (read more about video formats in next question).
-One of the next version should have this fixed.

 = My video doesn't play in some browsers =

 This should be related to your video format or mime type issues.